Parsl/parsl/docs/userguide/data.rst

 Parsl automatically translates the file's location relative to the environment in which it is accessed (e.g., the Parsl program or an app).
-The following example shows how a remote file can be accessed transparently in the app.
+The following example shows how a file can be accessed in the app irrespective of where that app executes.

 .. code-block:: python